Assault And Battery

 Attorney Jared B. Martens has aggressively defended people accused of assault and/or battery in a wide variety of situations.
 In one case, for example, a motorcyclist charged a man on a bicycle with assault for allegedly hitting him.

 Mr. Martens is well prepared to carefully review the evidence obtained against clients for factual, legal, or charging errors.
 He uses a hands-on approach to build a powerful defense for each client.
-Even in situations that it may appear that there is no valid defense, it is important to hire an attorney to assist in “damage control”.
+Even in situations where it may appear that there is no valid defense, it is important to hire an attorney to assist in damage control.

 Idaho Specific Laws

 In Idaho, the definitions and penalties for assault and/or battery are set out in Idaho Code §18-901 through Idaho Code §18-923.
-Depending upon the severity of the assault and/or battery the penalties range from a maximum of 3 months in county jail and maximum of a $1000.00 fine for a misdemeanor assault charge all the way up to a $5000.00 fine and a maximum 25 year sentence in the Idaho State Prison for an Assault or Battery on Certain Personnel.
+Depending upon the severity of the assault and/or battery the penalties range from a maximum of 3 months in county jail and maximum of a $1,000 fine for a misdemeanor assault charge all the way up to a $5,000 fine and a maximum 25-year sentence in the Idaho State Prison for an assault or battery on certain personnel.

-Contact the Firm for a Free Assault Defense Consultation
+Contact Our Firm For A Free Assault Defense Consultation

-Martens Law has weekend and evening appointments available, and offers free initial consultations.
-If you would like to speak with Mr. Martens, contact the firm online or call or (208) 344-0994.
-Martens Law Offices is committed to providing responsive and attentive client service.
+We have weekend and evening appointments available and offer free initial consultations.
+If you would like to speak with Mr. Martens, contact our office online or call 208-435-1132.
+Our team is committed to providing responsive and attentive client service.